trskop/command-wrapper/man/command-wrapper-completion.1.md

     *   *executable* -- List executable files.
     *   *symlink* -- List symbolic links.

-    In this mode `--algorithm=`*ALGORITHM* option is ignored, and it always behaves as if `--algorithm=prefix` was specified.
-This may change in the future.

 \--\[no-]tilde-expansion
 :   Interpret prefix `~` in *PATTERN* as current user's home directory.

 \--\[no-]substitute-tilde
 :   Substitute prefix `~` in completions for full path to current user's home
     directory.

+# QUERY ENVIRONMENT VARIABLES

+\--environment\[-variables]
+:   Query environment variables currently available in the environment.

+    In this mode `--algorithm=`*ALGORITHM* option is ignored, and it always behaves as if `--algorithm`=*prefix* was specified.
+This may change in the future.

 # QUERY WORDS OPTIONS